Z. Z. Hill: Career

 With his brother's help, Hill then signed with United Artists, where he was aided by arrangements and compositions by established R&B talents including Lamont Dozier and Allen Toussaint, and released several singles that made the R&B chart in the mid 1970s.
-After his brother Matt's sudden death from a heart attack, Z. Z. Hill left United Artists and signed with Columbia Records, recording two albums with leading arranger-producer, Bert de Coteaux in New York.
+After his brother Matt's sudden death from a heart attack, Z. Z. Hill left United Artists and signed with Columbia Records, recording two albums with leading arranger-producer Bert de Coteaux in New York.
 Several singles taken from the albums charted, including "Love Is So Good When You're Stealing It", which spent 18 weeks on the Billboard R&B chart in the summer of 1977.

 In 1979, he left Columbia and returned south, signing for Malaco Records, a move which, according to Allmusic writer Bill Dahl, "managed to resuscitate both his own semi-flagging career and the entire [blues] genre at large".
 His first hit for the label was his recording of "Cheating in the Next Room," written by George Jackson, which was released in early 1982 and reached the R&B top 20, spending a total of 20 weeks on the chart.
 He had a number of best-selling albums for Malaco, the biggest being Down Home, which stayed on the Billboard soul album chart for nearly two years.
 The song "Down Home Blues", also written by Jackson, was later recorded by labelmate Denise LaSalle.
 Hill's next album, The Rhythm & the Blues, released in 1982, was also received with critical acclaim, and its success contributed to the subsequent boom in blues music, much of it recorded by the Malaco label, in Jackson, Mississippi.

-Personal life and demise
+Personal life and death

 While touring in February 1984, Hill was involved in a car crash.
-He continued performing, but he died two months later, at the age of 48, from a heart attack arising from a blood clot formed after the accident.
+He gave his final performance two months later, on April 23, at the Longhorn Ballroom in Dallas, Texas.
+On April 27, he died of a heart attack arising from a blood clot in his leg that formed after the accident.
+Malaco Records producer Gerald "Wolf" Stephenson told reporters that a friend found Hill lying in the driveway of his home in Dallas; he was pronounced dead at Charlton Methodist Hospital after attempts to resuscitate him failed.

 Legacy

-Hill's song "That Ain't the Way You Make Love" was sampled by Madvillain in their track "Fancy Clown".
+Hill's song "That Ain't the Way You Make Love" was sampled by Madvillain in their track "Fancy Clown."

+Hill is the subject of Angela Jackson's poem "One Night ZZ Hill Sang at the Club Tupelo."

+The band ZZ Top is named in his honor.